Planet Forward

 Planet Forward, a project of The George Washington University's School of Media and Public Affairs, is an online public forum where experts, citizens and students weigh in on energy, climate, and sustainability.
 The most inventive and creative ideas are featured online.

 Background

 About

 Planet Forward is inspired by the combined power of user-generated media and the tools of journalism to discover innovations that can change the world.
 This initiative challenges the conventional top-down format of traditional media and rewards contributors who are working to solve these problems by exposing them to the public to ignite a competition to find the best ideas to move the planet forward.

-Planet Forward has created a dynamic public square, curating the best ideas and innovations from scientists, business leaders, advocates, students and government leaders.
-Planet Forward engages with students and faculty from the university as well as others across the country and the world.
-Planet Forward collaborates with a diverse group of organizations in order to find the best ideas and bring them to the world.
+Planet Forward is an initiative that compiles ideas and innovations on sustainability from scientists, business leaders, advocates, students, and government officials.
+It engages with university students and faculty globally and collaborates with various organizations to publish these ideas.